Two stability theorems on plethysms of Schur functions: Stable partition systems defined by twisted intervals

 \subsection{Positions for tableau stability}

 We must now verify condition (b) in the definition of a stable partition system (Definition~\ref{defn:stablePartitionSystem}).
 The critical positions in tableaux are defined below.
 In this section, only the case where $\mus = \varnothing$ is needed: the definition is used in full generality in \S\ref{subsec:stablePlethysticTableau} below.
+Recall that $a(\lambda)$ denotes the first part of a partition $\lambda$.